redlib-org/redlib/README.md

 ## 3) AUR

-For ArchLinux users, Libreddit is available from the AUR as [`libreddit-git`](https://aur.archlinux.org/packages/libreddit-git).
+For ArchLinux users, Redlib is available from the AUR as [`libreddit-git`](https://aur.archlinux.org/packages/libreddit-git).

 ```
 yay -S libreddit-git
 ```
 ## 4) NetBSD/pkgsrc

-For NetBSD users, Libreddit is available from the official repositories.
+For NetBSD users, Redlib is available from the official repositories.

 ```
 pkgin install libreddit